 loader image

-CLERGET 4 V ENGINE SERIAL No. 71
+1909 CLERGET 4 V ENGINE SERIAL No. 71

-Clerget & Co’s Type 4 V brochure described it as a 4-cylinder inline water-cooled aero engine, developing 50 horse power at 1650 normal revolutions per minute, weighing 74 Kilos, built by Malicet & Blin of Paris and costing 10,000 francs [about £420 in 1910 and £42,000 today].
+Clerget & Co’s Type 4 V, derived from a car engine, was a 4-cylinder inline water-cooled aero engine, 4.6 litres, developing 50 horse power at 1650 revolutions per minute, weighing 74 Kilos and built by Malicet & Blin of Paris.
+It cost 10,000 francs [about £420 in 1910 and £42,000 today].

 With a bore of 110mm and a stroke of 120mm, the cylinders were made of cast iron, turned internally and externally, and surrounded by copper water jackets made without using joints or welds.
 [Cylinders were first prepared with a thick coating of wax to represent the water space, and to form a surface upon which copper could grow in an electrolytic bath.
 The wax surface was coated with black lead to act as a conductive medium for the electric current which carried the copper, and when the jacket was finished the wax was melted out to leave a hollow space for the water.]